Flower Drum Song: Genesis of the musical

-Rodgers and Hammerstein, despite extraordinary early successes, such as Oklahoma!, Carousel and South Pacific, had suffered back-to-back Broadway relative failures in the mid-1950s with Me and Juliet and Pipe Dream.
+Rodgers and Hammerstein, despite extraordinary successes earlier in their partnership, such as Oklahoma!, Carousel and South Pacific, had suffered back-to-back Broadway relative failures in the mid-1950s with Me and Juliet and Pipe Dream.
 While Oklahoma! had broken new ground in 1943, any new project in the late 1950s would have to compete with modern musicals and techniques, like the brutal realism in West Side Story, and with other Broadway musical hits such as The Music Man, My Fair Lady and The Pajama Game.
 Rodgers and Hammerstein had made it their rule to begin work on their next musical as soon as the last opened on Broadway, but by the start of 1957, six months after Pipe Dream closed, the pair had no new stage musical in prospect.
 They had, however, been working since 1956 on the popular television version of Cinderella, which was broadcast on CBS on March 31, 1957.
 Rodgers was still recovering from an operation for cancer in a tooth socket, and he was drinking heavily and suffering from depression.
 In June 1957, Rodgers checked himself into Payne Whitney Psychiatric Clinic, and he remained there for twelve weeks.
 According to his daughters, Mary and Linda, this did not put a stop to his drinking.

 Hammerstein, meanwhile, was in Los Angeles at the filming of South Pacific.
 While at the commissary, he met longtime friend, Joe Fields, who mentioned that he was negotiating for the rights to The Flower Drum Song.
 Intrigued by the title, Hammerstein asked for a copy of the novel, and decided that it had potential as a musical – the lyricist described it as "sort of a Chinese Life with Father".
 Hammerstein consulted with Rodgers, and they agreed to make it their next work, to be written and produced in association with Fields.
 Hammerstein began work in mid-1958.
 In July, however, he fell ill and was hospitalized for a month.
 This forced him to hurry his writing, as the production team had hoped to have the show in rehearsal by the start of September; this was postponed by two weeks.
 In interviews, however, Hammerstein pointed out that he had, when necessary, written songs for previous shows while in rehearsals for them.